Cursor: Pin S Wait on X in the Top 5 Wait Events

 Aug 9, 2012 / By Gorjan Todorovski

-As a troubleshooting example I will explore a system spending 14.22% (a bit of extreme case) of its DB time waiting on cursor: pin S wait on X. It is Oracle RDBMS 18.104.22.168 system.
+As a troubleshooting example, I will explore a system spending 14.22% (a bit of an extreme case) of its DB time waiting on cursor: pin S wait on X. It is the Oracle RDBMS 22.214.171.124 system.
 Let’s start by dissecting the wait event itself.
-We don’t see mutex in the wait event name, but we know that mutexes are used to protect cursor in this release.
+We don’t see mutex in the wait event name, but we know that mutexes are used to protect the cursor in this release.
 It tells us that a session is waiting to put the cursor mutex in a (S)hared mode, but the mutex is already held in e(X)clusive mode.

-So when is a cursor mutex needed in a shared and when in an exclusive state?
+So when is a cursor mutex needed in a shared state and when in an exclusive one?

-When a new cursor is given to Oracle to execute, it first needs to check if there is already such cursor in the Shared Pool, so we will not need to go to the expensive process of a hard parsing it again.
-To check this quickly, a hash value is generated from the text of the SQL .
-For example the statement:
+When a new cursor is given to Oracle to execute, it first needs to check if such a cursor already exists in the Shared Pool, so we will not need to go to the expensive process of hard parsing it again.
+To check this quickly, a hash value is generated from the text of the SQL.
+For example, the statement:

 select ‘bla’ from dual